maithili-k/lsg-pbs/source/advanced.rst

    qsub -q long wrapper.sh # allow job to run for 72 hours

-3. Specify the number of cores to be allocated for your job
+3. Specify the number of cores to be allocated for your job.
+What will this do?
  .. code-block:: console

   PBS -l nodes=1:ppn=2  # asks two cores on a single node

+4. Where is the software installed?
+Is it local on your cluster or elsewhere?
+Where is the input dataset?